epix-project/globcoverVN/README.md

 package sources.
 This script makes use of the `lusummary` and `lupopsummary` non-exported functions that are in the `lusummary.R` and `lupopsummary.R` files in the `R` folder of the package sources.
-One can verify that the percentages of land use sum to 1:
+One can verify that the percentages of land cover sum to 1:

 ```{r}
 rowSums(prov2008@data[, 2:21])